skilla/BaseDevelopmentBundle/README.md

 Once cloned just run a script that will update the namespaces, the names of classes and configuration files to suit your "user / bundle".

-As use in 4 steps:
+As use in 5 steps:
 - Clone this repository
 - Run the script changeBundleName.php to adapt the bundle to its "user / nombre_de_bundle"
+- Run "composer install"
 - Upload the bundle to your repository
 - Start programming your project